apache/spark/TESTING.rst

         ...

-You can use custom ``--backend`` switch in pytest to only run tests specific for that backend.
+You can use the custom ``--backend`` switch in pytest to only run tests specific for that backend.
-Here is an example of only running postgres-specific backend tests:
+Here is an example of running only postgres-specific backend tests:

 .. code-block:: bash